mattmc3/antidote/README.md

 #### clone

 The `kind:clone` only gets the plugin, doing nothing else.
-It can be useful for managing a package that isn’t directly used as a shell plugin.
+It can be useful for managing a package that isn't directly used as a shell plugin.

 Example: